[Radius] Testing Radius authentication via global (radtest)

 Building a local server with FreeRadius installed

-is clearly written on
+is clearly explained on

 Building an AWS server with FreeRadius and DaloRadius installed